CiscoISE/ciscoise-terraform-automation-aws-nodes/readme.md

 ## Run terraform modules

-Clone this git repo by using this command - git clone <URL>
+Clone this git repo by using this command - git clone https://github3.cisco.com/techops-operation/ise_launch_template-terraform-aws-ec2.git

 Choose on of the following options to setup ISE infra
 1. [Deploy using an existing VPC](./examples/create-ec2-with-existing-vpc/)